CloudLinkUp/hackathon-2025/assessment-of-potential-impact.md

-# Impact Assessment of CloudLinkUp
+# Potential Impact Assessment of CloudLinkUp

 ## Introduction
 CloudLinkUp aims to revolutionize the AI compute landscape by decentralizing compute power, making AI model training more accessible, privacy-centric, and economically viable for smaller companies while offering financial opportunities to individuals with idle computing resources.
 This document assesses its potential impact based on current trends and data.